 The porters will earn maybe half of that in a year.
 Only a little more (or sometimes less) than you probably paid for your Kilimanjaro climb.

-When those guys are keeping your spirits up, making sure you eat properly, carrying all your stuff and sometimes you up the mountain, just so you can fulfil a lifelong dream, you tend not to resent having to tip.
+When those guys are keeping your spirits up, making sure you eat properly, carrying all your stuff and sometimes you up the mountain, just so you can fulfill a lifelong dream, you tend not to resent having to tip.
 Especially when you look at the bigger picture.
+My guide even wiped my nose for me when I couldn’t.

 I wouldn’t have made it up the mountain without them and I find that most people who have climbed Kili are happy to tip the recommended amounts.